 Once diagnosed, Philip was determined to learn all he could about lung cancer.
 The statistics are devastating – lung cancer kills more people than breast cancer, prostate cancer and colon cancer combined, yet it only receives 7% of government research funding and less than 1% percent of private donations.
 He set out to change that!

-He focused his time and energy supporting Lung Cancer Canada which works tirelessly on behalf of the one in 12 Canadians who will be diagnosed with lung cancer in their lifetime.
+He focused his time and energy learning about lung cancer, educating others, supporting fellow patients, and advocating for more research, better treatment and increased funding.
 I recall his incredible frustration when he discovered that survival rates for lung cancer patients have not significantly improved over the past 20 years, no screening program exists and new drug approvals to treat lung cancer patients trail far behind.

 Philip was fiercely committed to raising funds and awareness for lung cancer.
 It was from his unwavering commitment, and the strong desire of everyone who loved Philip and felt helpless in their efforts to support him in his steadfast resolve to beat this disease, that the inaugural Evening of Hope fundraiser was held in Ottawa on November 21, 2013.